 What is the Valuation Office?

-Extending from the Townland Valuation Act (1826) and the Irish Poor Law Act (1838), attempts to create valuation of land evolved over time in Ireland into the Tenement Valuation Acts of 1846 and 1852.
+Progressing from the Townland Valuation Act (1826) and the Irish Poor Law Act (1838), the development of land valuations in Ireland evolved over time, culminating in the Tenement Valuation Acts of 1846 and 1852.

 The intention here was to assess the sum of tax every household should contribute towards the needs of their local area.
 The details of the above were published between 1847 and 1864 under the title of Primary Valuation (of tenements), or Griffith’s Valuation.